xarmison/proj-pca/README.md

 ## Using the scripts

-To use the provided scripts make sure to activate your python enviroment, that can be acomplished by:
+To use the provided scripts, make sure to activate your python environment, that can be accomplished by:

 ```console
 user@computer:~$ conda activate <enviroment_name>